-The Company had working capital of \$227,862 at March 31, 2011 (\$480,617 at December 31, 2010).
-Throughout 2010 and the first quarter of 2011, the Company continued to enforce a cost containment program initially implemented during 2008.
+The Company had a working capital deficiency of \$120,074 at September 30, 2011 (working capital of \$480,617 at December 31, 2010).
+Throughout the period, the Company continued to enforce a cost containment program initially implemented during 2008.
 The program has included reductions in staffing levels and office space, elimination of non-essential travel and other corporate expenses and a curtailment of discretionary exploration activities.

-Additional funds will be needed to finance any significant exploration of the Company's properties during 2011 and to provide working capital to cover administrative expenses.
+Additional funds will be needed to finance any significant exploration of the Company's properties and to provide working capital to cover administrative expenses.
 The form of such funding could be an equity financing or the sale of an interest in one or more of its properties.